 |Individual Learning Plans||100% of learners achieved Individual Learning Plans|

-88% of learners continue in education, training or employment when leaving Youth Works.
+83% of learners continued in education or training when leaving Youth Works.

 At Youth Works, success is measured by more than the achievement of qualifications.